xcodergalx/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website
-Created a site that showcases my favorite movies and their trailers.
+This is a project in which I created a website that showcases my favorite movies (titles, description, poster art) and plays their trailers.
+This program uses the Fresh Tomatoes Python program module whose output is an HTML page.